apache/parquet-format/LogicalTypes.md

 ### GEOGRAPHY

-`GEOGRAPHY` is used for geospatial features in the WKB format with an explicit (non-linear/non-planar) edges interpolation algorithm.
+`GEOGRAPHY` is used for geospatial features in the WKB format with an explicit (non-linear/non-planar) edge interpolation algorithm.
 It must annotate a `BYTE_ARRAY` primitive type.
 See [Geospatial.md](Geospatial.md) for more detail.

 The type has two type parameters:
 - `crs`: An optional string value for CRS.
 It must be a geographic CRS, where longitudes are bound by [-180, 180] and latitudes are bound by [-90, 90].
   If unset, the CRS defaults to `"OGC:CRS84"`.
-- `algorithm`: An optional enum value to describes the edge interpolation algorithm.
+- `algorithm`: An optional enum value that describes the edge interpolation algorithm.
 Supported values are: `SPHERICAL`, `VINCENTY`, `THOMAS`, `ANDOYER`, `KARNEY`.
 If unset, the algorithm defaults to `SPHERICAL`.